emberjs/rfcs/text/0673-deprecate-tryinvoke.md

 ## Alternative Solutions

-We could check that the function name exists on the object before invocation using an `if` block, but this alternative leaves the developer to have to wrap each function call in an `if` block, making this pattern very cumbersome.
+We could check that the Function name exists on the object before invocation using an `if` block, but this alternative leaves the developer to have to wrap each Function call in an `if` block, making this pattern very cumbersome.

 ```js
 foo() {